-It beat the likes of California's Highway 1 and Australia's Great Ocean Road in tests last year by a quantum physicist, race-track designer and roller-coaster expert tasked by rental company Avis to evaluate the thrill factor of scenic routes around the world.
+It beat the likes of California’s Highway 1 and Australia’s Great Ocean Road in tests in 2015 by a quantum physicist, race-track designer and roller-coaster expert tasked by rental company Avis to evaluate the thrill factor of scenic routes around the world.

 Winding through the wine terraces along the Douro’s north bank the N-222 is just one of the region’s stunning roadways.
 Just don’t do any wine-tasting first.

 The Rota do Romanico route connects dozens of churches, castles and bridges dating back to the 12th century when King Afonso I founded the Portuguese kingdom around here.
 Even older is the Citania do Monte Mozinho, a Celtic hill fort that gives an insight into life before the Romans.

 There are networks of historic villages linking places like Provesende with its 15 quintas; stone-built Quintandona; or Favaios which produces unique sweet wines.
 Many contain excellent places to eat, sleep or drink wine.